litchie/exult-ios/exult/trunk/content/bgkeyring/Readme.txt

 	useful suggestions in the old Phorum thread.
 They are Crysta the Elf, gruck, Gradilla Dragon, Dominus and Artaxerxes.

-	I must also thank Crysta the Elf for some graphics he made/edited, and Sissy Knox for Mariah's gump.
+	I must also thank Crysta the Elf for some graphics she made/edited.
 	The full list is in the version history, below.

 	Also, the structure of the mod is based on Alun Bestor's Quests and